sakrist/jsb/README.md

 ## Project Description

-Project is inspired by Emscripten's embind.
+Project is inspired by Emscripten's embind and later by Boost.Python.

 ## Targets